 Make Sure Your Booth Is Solid

-A solid tradeshow booth represents an investment.
+A solid trade show booth represents an investment.
 If you decide to attend, go bold with your exhibit so you drive traffic to your booth.
 This isn’t the time to try your hand at an exhibit or booth design DIY.
 Enlist help from an expert engagement team to create a buzzworthy booth.
-Doing so will help to ensure your attendees are interested and likely to come back for more.
-Check out our ebook, Growing Your Brand Through Immersive Experiences, for some of our favorite examples of effective engagement experiences.
+Check out this example of how ITA Group partnered with one leading automotive aftermarket parts distributor to position its expo event for unprecedented success.